wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/configure-vpns-on-the-choreo-cloud-data-plane.md

 Since the Tailscale proxy acts as a forward proxy, it is important to configure health checks.
 You can use one of the open ports of the TCP forwarder as a health endpoint.
 For details on how to set up health probes in Choreo, see [Set up health checks](./set-up-health-checks.md).

 ### Use Tailscale ACLs
-It is recommended to use [Tailscale ACLs](https://tailscale.com/kb/1018/acls) to precisely manage permission for users and devices on your Tailnet.
+You can use [Tailscale ACLs](https://tailscale.com/kb/1018/acls) to precisely manage permission for users and devices on your Tailnet.

 ### Disable scale-to-zero for the Tailscale proxy
 It is recommended to disable [Scale-to-Zero](./autoscale/autoscale-components-with-scale-to-zero.md) for the Tailscale proxy because it acts as a forward proxy and should always be up and running to make consistent connections with the Tailscale VPN mesh.